nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 181
 00:10:55,473 --> 00:11:01,433
-[SPEAKER_05]: from the initial conversation that may seem like the pain point in the process, but I don't know.
+[SPEAKER_05]: from the initial conversation that may seem like the pin point in the process, but I don't know.

 182
 00:11:01,413 --> 00:11:06,073